 - a “Installation Configuration” page should appear confirming where JetPack will be installed, press “Next”

-- a “Select Development Environment” page should appear allowing you to select the board type, select “Jetson TX1” (APSync images are not yet available for the TX2)
+- a “Select Development Environment” page should appear allowing you to select the board type, select “Jetson TX1”

 an “Installing” page will appear asking for your password in order to begin the local installation